oracle/graal/docs/reference-manual/native-image/Resources.md

 ## Resources in Java Modules

-For every resource (either specified with globs or regular expressions) or resource bundles, it is possible to specify the exact modules from which these resources or bundles should be taken.
+For every resource (either specified with globs or regular expressions) or resource bundle, it is possible to specify the module from which the resource or resource bundle should be taken.

 * For glob-based resource patterns, you can specify a module name in the separate `module` field in each entry.
-* For a regex-based resource patterns, or bundles, you can specify a module name before the resource/bundle name with `:` as a separator.
+* For a regex-based resource patterns or bundles, you can specify a module name before the resource/bundle name with `:` as a separator.

 For example:
 ```json